Demolition Permits in

 Standard Ordinances & Processing Time

-While local rules in Nye County may vary slightly from municipality to municipality, standard US zoning dictates that: Most municipalities mandate that all utility lines must be safely capped, inspected, and signed off by the utility providers prior to any physical demolition work to prevent public safety hazards.
+Key code points for a Demolition in Nye County: Most municipalities mandate that all utility lines must be safely capped, inspected, and signed off by the utility providers prior to any physical demolition work to prevent public safety hazards.

 Estimated processing time in Nye County: 10 to 14 business days.